WAYS TO HELP A NICU PARENT

 - Lip balm

-- Comfy slippers
+- Comfy socks or slippers

 It’s hard to feel at home in the NICU and while I knew we were in for a long stay I struggled to allow myself to bring items and let it feel cozy and comfy.
 One of my best friends brought me a huge package after I delivered with recovery items, snacks, fuzzy socks, etc and it was a huge help both mentally and physically.